Proven-Paradox/shaper-system/Handbook.md

 #### Oppressor
 When you knock a foe [Prone](#prone), they are not able to stand again if you are in the same Square as them.
 The effect lasts one round per [Hero Tier](#hero-tier).

-#### Pickup
-When you heal an ally from 0 HP, add twice your Level to the healing done.

 #### Quick Healer
 Once per round, increase any HP restoration you receive by half.